Savings guide

 • Do not assume the rate will stay fixed unless your account guarantees it.

-• Do not forget taxes, fees, withdrawals, or changed deposit habits.
+• Do not forget taxes, bank fees, withdrawals, minimum balances, or changed deposit habits.

 • Do not compare savings and investments as if their risk is the same.